 Pruning is sometimes necessary for young trees.
 Branches that grow into a pedestrian pathway can be dangerous.
-Generally, branches that grow below 7 feet above a pathway or below 14 feet above a parking lot or driveway entrance shall be cut back.
+Generally, branches that grow below 7 feet above a pathway or below 14 feet above a parking lot or driveway entrance shall be clearance pruned.
 Dead branches should be pruned to restore vigor to a tree.
 All pruning shall be performed to current ANSI A300 standards.

-Learning the proper method is important as you can seriously wound or even kill a tree if pruning is not done correctly The best time to prune living branches is late in the dormant season or very early in spring before leaves form.
+Learning the proper method is important as you can seriously wound or even kill a tree if pruning is not done correctly.
+The best time to prune live branches is late in the dormant season or very early in spring before leaves form.
 Dead and dying branches can be pruned anytime.
 Use clean sharp tools and make clean cuts.
+When pruning multiple trees, tools should be sanitized in between trees to prevent the spread of disease.
 Do not: